Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-20. **What’s multiple base images on Dockerfile?**
+20. **What are multiple base images on Dockerfile?**
 	It allows you to create multiple image layers on top of the previous layers and the **AS** command provides a virtual name to the intermediate image layer.
 The last FROM command in the dockerfile creates the actual final image
-- the idea that you have two images, the first one you build your binaries files and copy them to the second one, the second image is the final image which from it you run your container. the first image helped you to build the second one.
+- the idea that you have two images, the first one you build your binaries files and copy them to the second one, and the second image is the final image which from it you run your container. the first image helped you to build the second one.
-- The benifit you get from this that you built your app on a large image and the final result is light weight image which is on your containers.
+- The benefits you get from this are that you built your app on a large image and the final result is a lightweight image that is on your containers.

 ![Graphical user interface, text, application